-Traditional partial dentures have clasps that help hold them in place using existing dentition but they still rest on the gum and the bone in the area of the missing teeth is subject to thinning out as well.
+Traditional Partial Dentures have clasps that help hold them in place using existing dentition but they still rest on the gum and the bo9ne in the area of the missing teeth is subject to thinning out as well.

 Dentures can be made that are supported by implants placed in the bone.

-Removable implant supported dentures (Overdentures) are usually held in place by attaching over four implants.
-Upper dentures made in this manner allow for the patient to not have the roof of their mouth (palate) covered with the plastic they would need in a conventional complete upper denture.
-The result is a secure denture that will stay in place, not rock and allows for better biting into food.
+Removable implant supported dentures (Overdentures) are usually held in place by attaching to over four implants.
+Upper dentures made in this manner allow for the patient to not have the roof of their mouth (palate) covered with plastic they would need in a conventional compete upper denture.
+The result is a secure denture that will stay in place, not rock, and allows for better biting into food.

 Lower overdentures are accomplished by using two or four implants.
-This is a wonderful solution for lower denture wearers as there is no suction available to hold complete lower dentures in; thereby always having to use adhesive and have the denture be loose and mobile.
+This is a wonderful solution for lower denture wearers as there is no suction avialable to hold complete lower dentures in, thereby always having to use adhesive and have the dentures be loose and mobile.